Why study Religious Education?

 Religious Education at KS5

-We are a popular subject at A level and deliver a Philosophy and Ethics Specification.
+We are a popular subject at A level and deliver the OCR Philosophy, Ethics and Developments in Christian thought modules Specification.

 The enrichment opportunities in Religious Education are wide and varied.
 Here are just a few of the opportunities students at Rainford have experienced recently:

-- A guest speaker from the charitable organization ‘Life’ visited school to discuss the topic of Abortion with all Core RE pupils.
+• A guest speaker from the charitable organization ‘Life’ visited school to discuss the topic of Abortion with all RS pupils.

 In the past 2 years all GCSE and ALevel students have had the opportunity to meet a Holocaust Survivor.